-An Equity Linked Savings Scheme (ELSS), popularly known as a tax-saving mutual fund, is a type of equity fund which qualifies for a tax deduction of up to Rs.
+An Equity Linked Savings Scheme (ELSS), popularly known as a tax-saving mutual fund, is the only mutual fund which qualifies for a tax deduction of up to Rs.
 1.5 lakh annually under Section 80C of the Income Tax Act.
 As the name suggests, it is a type of open-ended equity fund.

 Benefits of Investing in ELSS